- Garbage collection is every other week. Up to two cans of garbage can be collected each alternate week.

 - EXTRA HOUSEHOLD GARBAGE STICKERS.
 If you have extra household garbage that will not fit within your curbside two can collection limit, place your excess garbage in a garbage bag and purchase an "extra garbage sticker" for the bag.
 Without the sticker, the collection crew will not pick up the extra bag.
-Extra garbage stickers cost $5.00 (incl taxes) and are available for purchase at the following locations:
+Extra garbage stickers cost $5.00 (includes taxes) and are available for purchase at the following locations:

 - There is no public garbage, green waste or recycling drop-off location available in White Rock.
 The cardboard depots at City Facilities will be phased out in 2014.
 Residents and businesses can bring their surplus garbage for a fee to one of the following depots:

 - Surrey Transfer Station 9770-192 Street, Surrey (604)521-1715